Incandescent-Turtle/image-blurrer/README.md

 ---
 ### Suggestions to Improve Speed
 - add multithreading
-- average color mustnt be completely re-calculated for each photo.
-Only the pixels that differ need to be re-calculated
+- average color mustnt be completely re-calculated for each pixel.
+Only the neighbouring pixels that differ need to be re-calculated